-He had one period away from South in 1998 when he journeyed to New Zealand and for a short period was in the reserves in 2005 before stepping back up to the first team.
+He had one period away from South in 1998 when he journeyed to New Zealand and for a short period was in the reserves at South in 2005 before stepping back up to the first team.

 From 2010 he became cover to first choice Peter Webster and in 2013 moved up to the management team as First Team Coach.
+In the Summer of 2019 he stepped up Assistant Manager when long time assistant Ken Deakin stood down.

 During his playing days Stephen amassed 427 first team appearances putting him fourth in South's all time chart and recorded a club record 131 clean sheets eclipsing the previous record held by Peter Eales.